vageshy129/Rubixe_intenship_projects/project-1/README.md

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

 WE worked on 3rd data set

+# Business case:

+Identify potential customers who are relatively more likely to subscribe to the term deposit

+# Type of problem :
+For the given data we Perform Classification Task.